radiovisual/msw-platform-core/README.md

 };
 ```

+:bulb: You can also disable mocks directly from the `MockUI` component.
+If the mock is disabled, then the network request should just passthrough naturally.

 ### How it works
 - When a plugin id is listed in `disabledPluginIds`, requests for that endpoint are not mocked and will be handled by the real backend or proxy (e.g., localhost:4711).
 - This is useful for hybrid development, debugging, or when you want to test against real data for some endpoints and mock others.
-- You can toggle which mocks are enabled/disabled at runtime (soon via the PopupUI, or programmatically now).
+- You can toggle which mocks are enabled/disabled at runtime

 ---